Vaishnav-Sabari-Girish/awesome-shell/README.md

 *Command-line development, version control, and deployment.*

+* [Arduino CLI Interactive](https://github.com/Vaishnav-Sabari-Girish/arduino-cli-interactive) - An Interactive way to work with the Arduino CLI on Linux based systems.
 * [1Password SSH Agent](https://developer.1password.com/docs/ssh/) - Authenticate Git and SSH workflows with biometric unlock using 1Password
 * [ack](https://beyondgrep.com/) - A grep-like search tool optimized for source code.
 * [add-gitignore](https://github.com/TejasQ/add-gitignore) - Interactive CLI that generates a .gitignore for your project based on your needs.